 Maison Louis Balincourt, founded in Châlons-en-Champagne in the heart of the Marne, produces in the purest tradition a champagne of great elegance and subtlety.
 Only first-pressed juices are selected for production.
 An ageing process is then used to develop all the richness of the aromas as well as to perfect maturity.
 And to ensure optimal maturity, the house conceals a real treasure "an underground old chalk quarry", operated in medieval times to supply stone for the construction of houses and churches, but also to erect the cathedral of Reims!

-This quarry was then used for winemaking purposes in champagne by the owners of the Duval-Leroy house, the galleries (representing a storage capacity of 2 million bottles) are now used as cellars for the best Balincourt vintages.
+This quarry (representing a storage capacity of 2 million bottles) was are now used as cellars for the best Balincourt vintages .
 These vaulted pathways are also very popular with famous neighboring houses such as Joseph Perrier.
 It must be said that they allow the best vintages to be stored safely and at a constant humidity and temperature (10 ° C).
 It took no less to breathe the name of its latest cuvée 100% Chardonnay "Brut de craie" at Maison Balincourt.
 Elaborated with the same high standards of the greatest champagnes, this one is distinguished by it’s mature and complex aromas as well as it’s delicate finish.